 Jaliya - the Art of the Jali

 The Jali, pl.
-Jalolu, in French called Griot, is a member of the
+Jalolu, in French called Griot,

 a large group of peoples in West Africa.

-Africa.
 Many Westafrican societies know this "singer" profession (Arabic: Qawwal, Wolof: Gewel, Fula: Gawlo, Moorish: Iggiw),

-His profession has ever been a hereditary monopole of the great family clans Kouyate, Diabate (Jobateh), Konte (Kanute), Cissokho (Suso) and others.
+His profession has ever been a hereditary monopole of the great family clans Kouyate, Diabate (Jobarteh), Konte (Kanute), Cissokho (Suso) and others.